onosproject/onos-config/docs/deployment.md

 jumpy-tortoise-onos-config-manager-secret   Opaque                                4      109s
 ```

+#### Ingress

 You can optionally enable [ingress] by overriding `ingress.enabled`.
 Note that you
-must have an ingress controller installed/enabled:
+must have an ingress controller installed/enabled as described above:

 ```bash
 > helm install \